siash1/be-1percent-better/Logs.md

 - **8 September 2023:** - connected mongo and frontend and fetched the data from mongo
 - ** 9 September 2023:** - solved questions from freecodecamp
 - **10 September 2023:** - break :')
+- **8 September 2023:** - stored data from frontend to mongo and started watching freecodecamp react video(10hrs long)